abrahammt183/NaturalBoxOS/SPECIFICATION/00-009_FosterParentBox.md

 A FosterParentBox does not record its child Boxes in its `boxInfo`.

-The physical location of a child Box may change when BoxMaker reorganizes the Box hierarchy according to the `boxInfo` of its RealParentBoxes or its FosterParentBox.
+The physical location of a child Box may change when BoxMaker reorganizes the Box hierarchy according to the boxInfo of its RealParentBox, its FosterParentBox, or any Box in the ParentBox chain between them.